IDinsight/ask-a-question/docs/components/index.md

     [:octicons-arrow-right-24: More info](./qa-service/index.md)

-- :material-api:{ .lg .middle } __The Urgency Detection Service__
+- :material-api:{ .lg .middle .red} __The Urgency Detection Service__

     ---

-    Use this API endpoint to detect is the message is urgent.
+    Integrate with this API endpoint to tag messages as urgent or not.

     [:octicons-arrow-right-24: More info](./urgency-detection/index.md)